drabo/minikube/README.md

 Minikube is the CLI tool to create and manage the virtual machine used by Kubernetes.

-Go to the page [https://github.com/kubernetes/minikube/releases/latest]
+Go to the page https://github.com/kubernetes/minikube/releases/latest

-You may identify at the bottom the package for Windows: `minikube-windows-amd64.exe`.
+At the bottom of the page you may identify the package for Windows: `minikube-windows-amd64.exe`.
 Copy the link of the file and use it below to set the variable MINIKUBELINK:

 ```shell
 MINIKUBELINK=https://github.com/kubernetes/minikube/releases/download/v1.1.1/minikube-windows-amd64.exe